-In the German higher education system, you have certain subjects that are so popular that they frequently receive more applications than they have study spots available.
-The same applies to some study programs which can only admit a small number of applicants compared to the number of applications they receive.
+In the German higher education system, some subjects are so popular that there are often more applications than places available.
+The same is true for some programmes, which can only admit a small number of applicants compared to the number of applications they receive.

-At the same time, students who seek to study at a German university typically apply to more than one program and university to increase their chances of getting admitted.
-Therefore, applicants may receive two letters of admission when they can only accept one, or some candidates might still be competing for a popular study spot when they have already decided on a different program.
+At the same time, students wishing to study at a German university usually apply to more than one programme and university in order to increase their chances of admission.
+As a result, applicants may receive two letters of admission when they can only accept one, or some applicants may still be competing for a popular study place when they have already decided on another programme.

-This is the situation that the application platform Hochschulstart seeks to address.
-Hochschulstart is an application platform run by the Trust for admission to higher education (German: Stiftung für Hochschulzulassung [SfH]).
-Its main task is to coordinate applications and the allocation of study spots to especially popular study subjects or programs to assure a smooth and fair distribution of study spots so that as many applications as possible can be considered.
-If a program or subject is managed by Hochschulstart, students apply to the Hochschulstart platform instead of to the university directly.
+This is the situation that the application platform Hochschulstart aims to address.
+Hochschulstart is an application platform run by the Stiftung für Hochschulzulassung (SfH).
+Its main task is to coordinate applications and the allocation of study places for particularly popular subjects or programmes in order to ensure a smooth and fair distribution of study places so that as many applications as possible can be considered.
+If a programme or subject is administered by Hochschulstart, students apply to the Hochschulstart platform instead of directly to the university.

 Summary Box

-• For certain subjects that have national admission restrictions, Hochschulstart is the only way to apply for students from the EU/EEA:
+For certain subjects with nationwide admission limits, Hochschulstart is the only application route for students from the EU/EEA, including Germany:

-Now, before we introduce you to every detail of this application platform and all the how-to’s of applying via Hochschulstart, you should know that many international students don’t actually have to apply via Hochschulstart.
-That is because you will never have to apply using Hochschulstart if you want to apply for a master’s degree.
-Even on a bachelor’s level and especially for English-language programs, chances are high that you can get around using Hochschulstart altogether.
+Now, before we get into all the details of this application platform and how to apply via Hochschulstart, you should know that many international students don't actually need to apply via Hochschulstart.
+This is because you never need to apply via Hochschulstart if you want to apply for a Master's programme.
+Even at Bachelor's level, and especially for English-language programmes, there is a good chance that you will not need to use Hochschulstart at all.

 When do I have to apply via Hochschulstart?

-If you have to apply via Hochschulstart or not depends on two things: Firstly, on where you are from and where you got your secondary school certificate, i.e. your high school diploma.
-Secondly, on the mode of admission that the program you seek to apply to operates with.
+Whether or not you have to apply via Hochschulstart depends on two things: Firstly, where you come from and where you obtained your secondary school leaving certificate.
+Secondly, it depends on the admissions procedure of the programme you want to apply for.

-German programs have one out of three modes of admission: Nationally restricted admission, locally restricted admission, or no restricted admission.
-Restricted admission in Germany is often referred to with the term Numerus Clausus, or in short: NC, which is Latin for “closed number” and it means that only a limited number of all students who apply can get accepted to a program.
+German programmes have one of three types of admission: Nationally restricted admission, locally restricted admission or no restricted admission.
+Restricted admission in Germany is often referred to as Numerus Clausus, or NC for short, which is Latin for "closed number" and means that only a limited number of all students who apply can be accepted into a programme.

 A